HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |Resolution|To accumulate power history samples, power on the server, and then wait at least 5 minutes.

 ### HpeWolfram.1.0.NotAcceptable
-Indicates that one of the values in the request headears are not accpetable.
+Indicates that one of the values in the request headers are not accpetable.

 | | |
 |:---|:---|
-|Message Format|"Indicates that one of the values in the request headears are not accpetable."
+|Message Format|"Indicates that one of the values in the request headers are not accpetable."
 |Severity|Critical
 |Resolution|Provide proper values in the request header and try the operation again.